Ingleside Independent School District

 Ingleside Independent School District is a public school district based in Ingleside, Texas (USA).
 It is known as the Home of the Fighting Mustangs.

 In addition to most of Ingleside, the district also serves the city of Ingleside on the Bay and includes sections of Corpus Christi in San Patricio County.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.

 In 2010, the school district was rated "recognized" by the Texas Education Agency.

+In 2024, the Ingleside High School BBQ team won the 2024 High School BBQ, Inc. State Championship.